finiterank/triangulos/README.md

 ToDo
 ====
 * The code is ugly but it does what it should.
 I guess I could clean it up a bit.
 * The construction actually works for N-gones: the Nth inscribed N-gone should be similar to the original one.
-I don't know if the N-gone need to be convex.
+I don't know if the starting N-gone needs to be convex.
 I'd like to extend the code to consider polygons of any number of sides.